Choosing Your Health Plan

-You have access to all health plans regardless of where you live.
+You have access to both health plans regardless of where you live.

 You have choices when it comes to your health care coverage.
 Choosing the appropriate health plan for you and your family may be easier than you think!

-The State Employee Health Plan offers three health plan options:
+The State Employee Health Plan offers two health plan options:

 - Plan A

-Each option is designed differently (for example, deductibles, coinsurance and annual maximums) and each health plan vendor offers unique features.
+Each option is designed differently (for example, Deductibles, Coinsurance and Out Of Pocket maximums) and each health plan vendor offers unique features.
 Be sure to consider these features before making your selection.

 - Blue Cross and Blue Shield of Kansas

-Each of the three health plan vendors has a unique network of contracting providers.
-Since network providers agree to accept the plan allowance as payment in full, using network providers saves you money!
-Non network providers have not agreed to accept the plan allowance, so any amount above the plan allowance will be your responsibility.
-Review the provider directories at www.kdheks.gov/hcf/sehp/VendorProviderDirectories.htm
+Each health plan vendor has a unique network of contracting providers.
+Since Network Providers agree to accept the plan allowance as payment in full, using Network Providers saves you money!
+Non Network Providers have not agreed to accept the plan allowance, so in addition to your required Out Of Pocket, any amount above the plan allowance will be your responsibility.

-- 100 percent coverage for certain preventive care services, such as an annual preventive exam, colonoscopy, mammograms and age-appropriate immunizations (including flu shots and allergy shots).
+- 100 percent coverage for certain preventive care services, such as an annual preventive exam, colonoscopy, mammograms and age-appropriate immunizations (including flu shots).

 - Policies have no lifetime maximum.

-Both plans A and B have the Preferred Lab Benefit program available through Quest Diagnostics or Stormont-Vail HealthCare.
+- Preferred Lab Benefit programs available through either Quest Diagnostics or Stormont-Vail HealthCare.

 Plan C has a few differences including:

-- Premiums for coverage are lower than those for Plan A and Plan B.
+- Premiums for coverage are lower than those for Plan A.

-- Most covered services are subject to the deductible.
-See the Health Plan Comparison Chart included with this booklet to see the deductibles and out-of-pocket costs.
+- Most covered services are subject to the Deductible and/or Coinsurance.
+See the Health Plan Comparison Chart included with this booklet to see the Deductibles, Coinsurance and Out Of Pocket costs.